openshift/enhancements/enhancements/testing/openshift-tests-extension.md

   --component     "default" or "<product>:<type>:<component>" --platform      The hardware or cloud platform ("aws", "gcp", "metal", ...).
   ...other environment arguments...
-  --config        The component configuration profile to assume is active on the cluster.
   --name | -n     Test name to invoke (-n can be specified multiple times).
   --list          Filename or "--" for stdin of tests to invoke from 'list' output.
 ```